 Once a creditor has a judgment the debtor often pays the full amount of the judgment.
 If the debtor cannot pay, the creditor and debtor may agree upon a payment schedule.
 If the debt is not paid and no payment plan is agreed upon the creditor may take steps to collect on the judgment.

-If the judgment is from the Court of Queen's Bench, there is no 30-day waiting period before the creditor can enforce the judgment.
+If the judgment is from the Court of King's Bench, there is no 30-day waiting period before the creditor can enforce the judgment.

 A creditor can collect on a judgment by having the Sheriff seize assets of the debtor such as money in a bank account, wages or assets such as a car or boat.
 The Sheriff's Office is in charge of the seizure process and creditors pay fees for their services.
 Creditors may be able to recover the enforcement costs by adding them to what the debtor already owes them.
 Once the Sheriff has seized assets they can be used to satisfy the judgment.
 The creditor must complete certain steps before these actions can be taken.